 High CBD Hemp and Other Cannabinoid Extraction

 Whether making individual CBD oil at home with an alcohol extraction, or businesses extracting at an industrial scale, the process of decortication is unnecessary as the focus lies on the high CBD hemp flowers and other hemp compounds, not the fibrous materials from the stem of the hemp plant.
-The timing of this process is focused on the maturity of the plants to ensure high CBD content and mature hemp seeds.
+The timing of this process is focused on the maturity of the plant flower to ensure high CBD content and mature hemp seeds.

-After the hemp plant is carefully harvested to avoid damaging the valuable buds, the CBD hemp is run through the shucking procedure.
-This uses equipment that separates the CBD from the rest of the plant material.
+After the hemp plant is carefully harvested to avoid damaging the valuable buds, the CBD hemp is run through the shucking process.
+This uses equipment that separates the flower from the rest of the plant material.
 The reason for this is that the flower has a much higher CBD content than the remainder of the plant.
-After the separated CBD flowers and seeds have been tested for any unwanted residuals, they will be prepared for CBD extraction for distillate and hempseed oil production.
-This could be large scale CO2 extraction, or simple food-grade alcohol extraction done at a home setting.
+After the separated CBD flowers have been tested for any unwanted residuals, they will be prepared for CBD extraction for distillate production.
+This could be large scale CO2 extraction, ethanol extraction, or hydrocarbon.

 The difference in CBG compared to CBD, however, is in its perceived medical effects.
 According to research and customer testimony, CBG is particularly effective at relieving pain – maybe more so than CBD alone.
-This provides interesting opportunities for CBG extraction, production and use in the recreational and medical industry – all of which start with the processing of the hemp or hemp plant.
+This provides interesting opportunities for CBG extraction, production and use in the recreational and medical industry – all of which start with the processing of the hemp plant.
 It will be interesting to see the increased studies performed on CBG and other cannabinoids derived from hemp by processor.

 What Industries Benefit from the hemp Industry?

 A primary function of this processing industry outside of CBD distillate production is the manufacture of industrial hemp.
 By processing nearly every part of the hemp plant, businesses are capable of creating a vast array of products from food and essential oils to clothing and even biofuel.